dmitrii-semenov/measuring_electricity/README.md

 ## Hardware description of the demo application

-Measuring of current: we consider the current so that we know that the sensor outputs 2.5V, which means zero current , so we subtract
+**Measuring of current:** we consider the current so that we know that the sensor outputs 2.5V, which means zero current , so we subtract
 2.5V and divide by 185mV, this is the price of division, which we learned from the datasheet 185mV/1A.
 And as the last step, we add an offset

 `current_meas = ((value_avg*1000.00)-2500.00)/185.00 + Sensor_Off`

-Measuring of voltage: the voltage is calculated as the average voltage in milivolts multiplied by 1000
+**Measuring of voltage:** the voltage is calculated as the average voltage in milivolts multiplied by 1000

 `voltage_meas = value_avg*1000`

-Measuring of resistance: divide the voltage by the current, and subtract the reference resistance.
+**Measuring of resistance:** divide the voltage by the current, and subtract the reference resistance.
 This is done so that if suddenly we have some small resistance, we can add a large resistance to it in a series, then we can calculate the total current through them, respectively, at the end we subtract a large resistance

 `resistance_meas = REF_V / current_meas - REF_R`

-Measuring of capacitance:
+**Measuring of capacitance:**

-**!Dima pro kapacitu napishi sam pliz!**

 `capacitance_meas = value_avg`